pocoproject/poco/CONTRIBUTING.md

 1. [Fork](https://help.github.com/articles/fork-a-repo/) the [POCO](https://github.com/pocoproject/poco) repo

 2. Keep your repo [synced](https://help.github.com/articles/syncing-a-fork/) with the upstream to ensure smooth progress (i.e. that your changes do not interfere or conflict with someone elses's work).
-Note that the [develop](https://github.com/pocoproject/poco/tree/develop) branch is where most of the ongoing development happens.
-For new features or libraries, create a new branch with a descriptive camel-cased name.
+Note that the [devel](https://github.com/pocoproject/poco/tree/devel) branch is where most of the ongoing development happens.
+For new features or libraries, create a new branch with a descriptive name.
 See the mentioned [branching model](http://nvie.com/posts/a-successful-git-branching-model/) for details.

 3. Write the code changes; make sure they compile